• Skip to primary navigation

 Sautéing onion and garlic in a pot on the stove.

-When the onions are translucent, add the mushrooms and lentils and cook until the mushrooms are brown.
+• When the onions are translucent, add the mushrooms and lentils and cook until the mushrooms are brown.

 cooking the mushrooms and lentils with the onions and garlic in the pot on the stove

-Although the sauce is tomato-based, the Hungarian paprika, soy sauce, vegan Worcestershire Sauce, Italian seasoning, and garlic create an incredible combination of flavors.
+• Although the sauce is tomato-based, the Hungarian paprika, soy sauce, vegan Worcestershire Sauce, Italian seasoning, and garlic create an incredible combination of flavors.

 Stirring the vegan goulash ingredients on the stove with a bowl uncooked macaroni next to the pot on the counter.

-Now add all the remaining ingredients except for the elbow macaroni.
+• Now add all the remaining ingredients except for the elbow macaroni.
 Stir together and bring to a boil.

-Once the ingredients in the pot are boiling, add the macaroni noodles to the pot.
+• Once the ingredients in the pot are boiling, add the macaroni noodles to the pot.
 Stir together, and turn the heat down to simmer, cover, and cook for 20 minutes.

-Although the mixture may appear watery initially, everything will absorb together to create an incredible vegan goulash recipe.
+• Although the mixture may appear watery initially, everything will absorb together to create an incredible vegan goulash recipe.

 Adding the uncooked noodles to the ingredients in pot on the stove.

-When the time elapses, remove the pan's cover, and ladle it into bowls.
+• When the time elapses, remove the pan's cover, and ladle it into bowls.

-Though unnecessary, I always add a sprinkle of parsley, thyme, or chopped basil to the top.
+• Though unnecessary, I always add a sprinkle of parsley, thyme, or chopped basil to the top.

-Close up of goulash on the table
+Close-up of a bowl of goulash on the table.

 Despite my husband's adverse childhood experiences with Hungarian goulash, I figured I could change his mind.

 Fortunately, he ate two helpings, and I watched as he smeared bread around the bottom of the bowl to sop up the last bit of the sauce.
 He also took the leftovers to work the next day.
-My vegan Hungarian goulash changed his mind.

 And the kids loved it, which is always a bonus!
-I served each bowl with hard-crusted whole grain fresh bread I warmed in the oven.
+I served each bowl with hard-crusted whole-grain fresh bread I warmed in the oven.
 The sauce is so delicious; it begs for some bread for dipping.
 Unless, of course, you want the kids licking their bowls.

 Recipe FAQs